Georgetown University Library Special Collections Reproductions FAQ

-The Georgetown University Library Booth Family Center for Special Collections (BFCSC) will consider requests for reproductions of specific items from its collections subject to limitations imposed by U.S. Copyright Law, donor restrictions, curatorial approval, conservation and security concerns, and available resources.
+This information pertains to material in the Booth Family Center for Special Collections and the Woodstock Theological Library (subsequently referred to collectively as Special Collections).
+Special Collections staff will consider requests for reproductions of specific items from its collections subject to limitations imposed by U.S. Copyright Law, donor restrictions, curatorial approval, conservation and security concerns, and available resources.

 Fragile materials.
-Reproductions of extremely aged and fragile material are made at the discretion of BFCSC staff.
+Reproductions of extremely aged and fragile material are made at the discretion of Special Collections staff.

 Georgetown University Archives.
 Reproductions of any published material from the Georgetown University Archives are permitted.
 Reproductions of department/office files are prohibited without the written consent of the generating department/office and of the university archivist.

 Not otherwise available.
 Reproductions will not be made from books, newspapers, and serials that can be found elsewhere in the library or from an online source.

 Litigation.
 Access to and reproductions of manuscript and archival material for any purpose involving pending litigation must be through the office of the University Counsel.

 Media Requests.
 Access to and reproductions of archival materials by/for the media must be made through the Communications Office.

 How can I place an order for reproductions?

 Special Collections staff are available to make a limited number of digital reproductions (scans) for researchers in accordance with the provisions below.
 Completion of orders is based on staff time and availability.
 ORDERS WILL NOT BE COMPLETED ON A WHILE-YOU-WAIT BASIS.
 If you have specific reproduction needs, please contact Special Collections staff to see if they can be accommodated.
 When making a request, please note: